VijayChavda/rdfr/README.md

 		Example:	$ rdfr -reify ./input.nt -f json

 5. Add the RDF meta-data data-set in "./meta.nt" to the input RDF data-set in "/input.nt".
-Meta-data will be added to only those statements in "/input.nt" which have matching -s, -p and -o values.
+Meta-data will be added to only those statements in "/input.nt" which have matching -s, -p and -v values.

-		Example:	$ rdrf -add-meta ./input.nt ./meta.nt -s http://www.example.com/subject -p http://www.example.com/property -o http://www.example.com/object
+		Example:	$ rdrf -add-meta ./input.nt ./meta.nt -s http://www.example.com/subject -p http://www.example.com/property -v http://www.example.com/object

 6. Add the RDF meta-data data-set in "./meta.nt" to the input RDF data-set in "/input.nt".
 Meta-data will be added to all the statements in "/input.nt".